 1966– The present site (6.8 acres) at 601 South Greenville Avenue was chosen for an entirely new church, first occupied in 1967 and expanded in 1978, 1992, and 1997.

 2001– Good Seed Korean Fellowship Church formed and held worship services in our church, and we purchased the home on Greenville Avenue just north of the campus.
-This building was named the Wesley House.
+This building was named the Wesley House and is now known as the Ministry Center.

-2011– Our church began plans to organize a new satellite campus in northwest Allen.
+2011– Our church organized a new satellite campus in northwest Allen, now known as Living Life Church.